 - 1 tablespoon lemon juice or more to taste

-- Wash and dry the wild garlic leaves very thoroughly, they should be really dry.
+- Prepare wild garlic: Wash and dry the wild garlic leaves very thoroughly, they should be really dry.
 Remove the stems.

-- Place the sunflower seeds in the food processor and process very finely to obtain a powder.
-Don't exaggerate though, you do not want the seeds to release their oils and turn to butter.
+- Grind: Place the sunflower seeds in the food processor and process them very finely to obtain a powder.
+Please don't exaggerate, though; you do not want the seeds to release their oils and turn to butter.

 - Blend: Add the nut milk, oil, lemon juice, salt, and the finely chopped wild garlic and process until you obtain a paste.
 Scrape the walls of the food processor a few times in between.

 - Adjust the taste with more lemon juice and salt if necessary.

 - Store, covered, in a jar or bowl.
 It will keep for at least 1 week in the refrigerator, or it can be frozen.